Are you ready to be a part of something big?

 ENG is hands-on.

-We have two hands-on maker-spaces where you can design and build your own ideas.
+We have three hands-on maker-spaces where you can design and build your own ideas.
 In the Engineering Product Innovation Center, you can take your idea for a product and guide it through the design, prototyping, and manufacturing process.
 The Singh Imagineering Lab is a tinker space where you can design and build (and even compete for cash prizes).
+The Bioengineering Technology & Entrepreneurship Center offers cutting-edge technology that was identified in partnership with industry and ranges from gene editing to biosensors to digital medicine.

 You are part of the discovery process.